black-parrot/black-parrot/docs/interface_specification.md

 Uncached accesses must be naturally aligned with the request size.
 Cached accesses are block-based and return the cache block containing the requested address.
-Cached accesses return the critical data word in both the critical\_data field of the header and in the first data channel transfer.
+Cached accesses return the critical data word in the critical\_data field of the header.

 ### LCE-CCE Interface